Jobs in skill shortage

 Jobs in IT and Telecommunications

-Systems administrators develop, maintain and administer organisations' operating systems, database management systems, and security policies and procedures.
+Systems administrators develop, maintain and administer computer operating systems, database management systems, and security policies and procedures.

 Game developers write, design, program, animate, and test games and applications for computers, gaming consoles, and cellphones.

-Software developers develop and maintain computer software and websites.
+Software developers develop and maintain computer software, websites and software applications (apps).

 Telecommunications engineers design, test and build telecommunications networks and systems.